ESP4Ever/ESPHome-TH06-WiFi-TH-Sensor/README.md

 For such mods I'm using ESP07S because it has all pull-up/down resistors inside so no external components required, besides that it has 4MB flash - a lot of space for your code and OTA image.
 The only disadvantage of this module is an external antenna which require a "Tetris-playing", fitting it into small devices.

 WARNING:
   If you plan to use a heatgun for the module removal you have to remove the LCD display first or it most probably will be permanently damaged.
   I used a soldering iron with a wide tip and a needle.

+  You have to flash the ESPHome image prior to the module installation because an onboard MCU uses same UART for communication and will interfere with programmer.

 What's inside:
 ![What's inside-1](/pictures/inside1.jpg)
 ![What's inside-2](/pictures/inside2.jpg)